 There are two Nevada disability options available for residents.
 Through the Social Security Administration (SSA), Nevadans can apply for Social Security Disability Insurance (SSDI), or Supplemental Security Income (SSI).
 The former looks mostly at prior work history, the latter at financial need.
 As both programs are federally funded, applicants must also prove that they meet the federal definition of disability.

-Unlike other states, there is no short-term disability in Nevada.
-Therefore, these programs are exclusively for individuals with long-term conditions that render them disabled for at least 12 months.
+Unlike a few states, there is no short-term disability in Nevada.
+Therefore, these programs are only for those with long-term conditions that force them to stop working for at least 12 months.

 Currently there are 711,436 disabled adults in the state of Nevada, or one in four residents.
 Most of those have mobility impairments (13%) and cognitive issues (11%).
-Unfortunately, many of these disabled individuals are not receiving any of the $6 billion Nevada spends on annual disability benefits.
+Unfortunately, many of these people don’t get any of the $6 billion Nevada spends on annual disability benefits.

 How Can a Person Qualify for SSDI in Nevada?

-The Nevada Bureau of Disability Adjudication (BDA) — part of Nevada’s Department of Employment, Training and Rehabilitation (DETR) — determines applicant eligibility.
+The Nevada Bureau of Disability Adjudication (BDA) — part of Nevada’s Department of Employment, Training and Rehabilitation (DETR) — determines if you qualify.

 The first Nevada disability program available to residents is Social Security Disability Insurance (SSDI).
-It is specifically for adults aged 18-65 with long-term impairments or illnesses that prevent them from working.
+It is specifically for adults aged 18-66 with severe conditions that prevent them from working.

-This Nevada disability program supports disabled individuals who have a qualifying previous work history.
-Meaning applicants must demonstrate they’ve worked for about one-fourth of their adult lives, including five of the last 10 years.
-And as part of that employment, they must have paid Social Security taxes (which is how this program is funded).
+This Nevada disability program supports disabled individuals who have enough work credits.
+This means applicants must show they worked for about 25% of their adult lives, or five of the last 10 years.
+And as part of that work history, they must have paid Social Security taxes (which is how this program is funded).

-In order to qualify for Nevada disability benefits through SSDI, applicants must:
+In order to qualify for Nevada disability benefits through SSDI, you must:

-- Have a long-lasting medical condition that renders them incapable of working for 12 months or more.
+- Have a severe medical condition that forces you to stop working for 12+ months.

-- Show previous work in jobs that deducted Social Security taxes.
+- Show previous work in jobs where you paid Social Security taxes.